svilme

 visited[cur.node] = true;

-// Update the values in the minDist array, traverse the nodes and edges pointed to by cur
+// Update the values in the minDist array, traverse the edges from the node pointed to by cur

 for (Edge edge : grid.get(cur.node)) {